Title: Cultural Evolution: How Darwinian Theory Can Explain Human Culture and Synthesize the Social Sciences

 Topic of Book

-Mesoudi makes the case that human culture can best be understood by applied Darwinistic biology.
+Mesoudi makes the case that human culture can best be understood by applying principles from Darwinistic biology.

 - Darwinists believe that: